Seager's slam one of 3 Seattle homers in 10-2 win at Texas - WHIZ News

 Lewis put the Mariners up 4-2 with his fourth homer, a three-run shot to center field in the fifth off Kyle Gibson (0-2).
 Seager cleared the bases an inning later with a high-arching drive that dropped near the first row of seats a few feet beyond the right-field wall for his fifth career slam.

-Moore already had a pair of RBI singles before his solo homer in the seventh.
+Moore already had a pair of RBI singles before his solo homer to center in the seventh for Seattle, which had lost seven of nine.

-Justin Dunn (1-1) limited Texas to two runs over six innings for his first big league victory.
-He had gone only seven innings combined his first two starts this season after pitching in four games at the end of last season in his MLB debut.
+“If you snake it just right down the line, you can get it,” Seager said about his homer.
+“But I don’t think there was a park that was going to hold either Lewis or Dylan.
+They hammered the ball.”

 With the retractable roof opened at Globe Life Field during a game for the first time, the Mariners’ three homers were only one fewer than opponents had hit overall in the first eight games there.
-Their 10 runs were the most by any team — only twice before had both teams even combined for 10 runs in a game.
+Everybody in their lineup had a hit and the 10 runs were the most by any team — only twice before had there been a combined 10 runs in a game.
 Texas has five homers at home.

+“With the roof open, it was a little warmer, but it wasn’t bad at all,” Mariners manager Scott Servais said.
+“It was a fun game.
+A lot of guys contributing, everybody feels good, you start feeling some momentum.
+We needed a game like this.
+We hadn’t had one this year.”

+Rangers manager Chris Woodward didn’t think the park played any differently with the roof opened, and being 95 degrees outside at first pitch.

 Gibson allowed four runs and nine hits in 4 1/3 innings.
 He struck out two and walked one.